Fatty Liver (cont.)

 Treatment for nonalcoholic fatty liver disease include lifestyle changes (exercise, weight loss, diet), medications, supplements (antioxidants), omega-3 fatty acids, surgery, and liver transplant.

 Weight loss and exercise

 Since the serious complications of NAFLD are primarily seen in patients with NASH, treatment of NASH is of great importance.
 Unfortunately there are no clearly effective treatments for these patients.
 One of the difficulties in identifying effective treatments is the need for long-term studies since the progression of NASH to cirrhosis and its complications occurs slowly.
 Several treatments have resulted in a reduction of fat in the liver, but few have shown that the progression of NASH is slowed.

 Weight loss and exercise are among the most promising of treatments for NAFLD.
 It does not take large amounts of weight loss to result in a decrease in liver fat.
-A 7% decrease in weight may be enough.
+A less than 10% decrease in weight may be enough.
 Vigorous exercise results in a reduction of liver fat and also may reduce the inflammation of NASH.
 The long-term effects of weight loss and exercise on the important development of cirrhosis and its complications are unknown.
 Nevertheless, at the present time, the best theoretical approach to NAFLD is weight loss and vigorous exercise.
 Unfortunately, only a minority of patients are able to accomplish these.

 Viewers share their comments